tweag/python-monorepo-example/2019-03-14-capability-free-monad.md

 That is: given a monad `m`, and an interpretation of my operations (`f`) in that monad, I can build an `m a`.
-Capabilities-as-type-classes, as embodied by the capability library, are essentially the same thing.
+Capabilities-as-type-classes, as embodied by the [capability][hackage-capability] library, are essentially the same thing.
 That's the point I will make later in this post.